-Rich Gorman is an Internet Entrepreneur that creates online businesses for a living.
-Gorman has 2 different types of business models:
+Rich Gorman is an Entrepreneur that creates businesses for a living.
+Gorman works on 2 different types of business models:

 Business Model 1 creates campaigns with recurring revenue.
 The economics behind the model is such that for every dollar placed into media spends there's an immediate return on that dollar.
 Part of the profits are reinvested into the campaign and the campaign scales accordingly.
 The end goal is to turn each offer into recurring revenue.

 Business Model 2 takes disruptive concepts and turns them into a viable businesses.
 This model requires minimal burn rates as it adheres to market trends, immediately capitalizing on industry opportunities to fund growth.
 The end goal is an exit via taking the company public or having it acquired through a strategic buyer.